A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 Wondering what styles does it have bundled?
 It's

-I've made these styles to test all combinations of parameters of the factories, but I think some of them ended up very very cool!
-Use them, or create your own!
+Actually I've made these styles just to put to use all combinations of the factories I've created, but I think some of them ended up very very cool!
+Use them at will, or create your own!

 There's also a bars